Body language: how it is used, how it is read. How to convince your audience!Body Language and its impact

 People tend to pay more attention to and like those who look them in the eye.

-- To boost your confidence, open your chest and arms, and keep your back straight.
+- To boost your confidence, open your upper body and your arms, and keep your back straight.

-- To demonstrate authority, be calm and use small, stiff gestures.
+- To demonstrate authority, be calm and use small, clear gestures.